DStephaan12/Eagle-Eye--Facial-Recognition-Surveillance-System/README.md

 # Eagle-Eye
-Development python code for the facial recognition surveillance system.
+Development python source code for a hardware based facial recognition surveillance system build by a RaspberyPi 4.